Eddie Jackson (safety): 2022

 Jackson started 12 games in 2022, where he recorded 80 tackles and four interceptions.
 He was named as a team captain following the mid-season departures of Roquan Smith and Robert Quinn.
 Jackson suffered a season-ending Lisfranc injury during a Week 12 loss to the New York Jets and was placed on injured reserve on November 29.
 He led the Bears in tackles and was leading all NFC free safeties in votes for the Pro Bowl at the time of his injury.

+2023

+Jackson played 12 games in 2023, recording 37 tackles and 1 interception.
+On February 15, 2024, Jackson was released by the Bears.